 Graduated Fingerboard Relief and Radius

 One of the most powerful instances of ways a luthier built instrument can be superior is the care the luthier takes to implement the fingerboard's relief and radius, since these are critical to the instrument's playability and performance.
-In this this short article I outline some of the issues the luthier accounts for when designing a fingerboard, and give insight into the shop techniques I use to address them.
+In this short article I outline some of the issues the luthier accounts for when designing a fingerboard, and give insight into the shop techniques I use to address them.
+Much of the information I present in this article is just as I learned it from my mentor Hideo Kamimoto, several decades ago.
+There are also many things that I have learned from my brother, Patrick, a professional musician who worked for Hideo too, and has gone on to a long career as an independent luthier.
+My contribution has been discovering how to use CNC to address these issues in an easily reproducible way.

 An instrument that has a neck flexible enough to pull up under string tension will often have a truss rod installed under the fingerboard, so that relief can be adjusted for a variety of string gauges.
 Many fretted instruments have necks that are flexible enough to need an adjustable truss rod.
 Installing heavier strings may require tightening the truss rod to restore the proper relief, while installing lighter strings may require loosening.
 A modern double action truss rod can increase relief if string tension alone is insufficient to create enough relief.